 The following section reports the results of asbestos-related lung disease and mesothelioma.
-Figure 7 shows the number of individuals hospitalized in Michigan with asbestosis and silicosis from 1990 to 2021.
+Figure 7 shows the number of individuals hospitalized in Michigan with asbestosis from 1990 to 2022.
 Repeat admissions of the same individual within each calendar year are excluded from these counts of inpatient Hospital Discharge Data (HDC).
 For most patients, pneumoconiosis was not the primary discharge diagnosis listed on the discharge record.
-From 1993 to 2006, there has been a steady increase in the number of hospitalizations for asbestosis; from 2007-2016 the large increase in reports is due to the availability of additional secondary discharge diagnosis codes from up to six secondary codes through 2006 to up to 29 secondary diagnosis codes beginning in 2007 (Figure 7).
-There was a decrease in the number of asbestosis -related hospitalizations in 2020 and 2021, and a decrease in the number of silicosis-related hospitalizations in 2020 and 2021.
-The horizontal red line in Figure 7 for 2007 - 2021 shows that the number of asbestosis cases would have been significantly lower if only up to six secondary discharge diagnoses had continued to be used.
+From 1993 to 2006, there was a steady increase in the number of hospitalizations for asbestosis; from 2007-2016 the large increase in reports is due to the availability of additional secondary discharge diagnosis codes from up to six secondary codes through 2006 to up to 29 secondary diagnosis codes beginning in 2007 (Figure 7).
+There was a slight decrease in the number of asbestosis-related hospitalizations in 2020 and 2021 and a slight increase in 2022.
+The red line in Figure 7 for 2007 - 2022 shows that the number of asbestosis cases with up to six diagnostic codes was markedly less compared to the green line with 29 diagnostic codes.